 The biggest appeal of the card?
 The fact that I could get one as a freshman with no income (the guy told me to put my tuition for salary… I'm pretty sure that wasn't legit).

-Fast forward a million years and I no longer have that card (it no longer exists, but you can still see an application page for it — 35 cents per minute domestic calls!) and instead use a series of three cards depending on the situation.
+Fast forward a million years and I no longer have that card (it no longer exists, but for a while you could still see an application page for it and it's fantasti offer of 35 cents per minute domestic calls!) and instead use a series of three cards depending on the situation.
 All told, our total “credit limit” across every card (several of which are in the desk drawer) is over a hundred thousand dollars.

 How did we get that much credit?
 Simple.
 We just asked for more.